external-mirrors/mitra/FEDERATION.md

 The `context` property contains a reference to an `Agreement` object.

-The `Remove` activity is used to notify the subscriber about expired subscription.
-Upon receipt of this activity, the receiving server should remove specified `object` from actors's `subscribers` collection (specified in `target` property):
+The `Remove` activity is used to notify subscribers about expired subscriptions.
+Upon receipt of this activity, the receiving server should remove the actor specified in the `object` property from sender's `subscribers` collection (specified in the `target` property):

 ```json
 {